Dislocated Shoulder

 What is the outlook for people with a dislocated shoulder?

-The outlook for people with a dislocated shoulder depends on factors such as age, the type of injury, and whether there is damage to other structures in the shoulder.
+The outlook for people with a dislocated shoulder depends on many factors, including age, activity level, the type of dislocation, and what other structures in the shoulder are damaged.
 Most people with a dislocated shoulder recover well, especially with prompt and proper treatment.
 Many return to their usual activities, including sports, after a period of healing and rehabilitation.

-Keeping the shoulder muscles strong and following a rehabilitation program can improve long-term results and reduce the risk of future problems.
+Keeping the shoulder muscles strong and following a rehabilitation program can improve long-term results and reduce the risk of future problems or recurrence.
 Regular follow-up with a doctor helps ensure the shoulder heals properly and stays stable over time.

 What stands out about Yale Medicine's approach to dislocated shoulders?

 “At Yale Medicine, we take a patient-centered team approach to shoulder instability treatment,” says Jim Hsu, MD, a Yale Medicine orthopaedic sports medicine surgeon who specializes in minimally invasive shoulder, knee, and elbow surgery.
-“Our experienced orthopaedic sports medicine specialists evaluate the shoulder, order advanced imaging, diagnose the condition and its multiple associated injuries, and offer the latest in evidence-based treatment carefully tailored to the individual patient, ranging from rehabilitation to arthroscopic and minimally invasive surgery.
-Comprehensive care is coordinated between sports medicine shoulder specialists, physical therapists, and athletic trainers to ensure that patients receive state-of-the-art care to help them reach their specific goals.”
+“Our experienced orthopaedic sports medicine specialists offer the latest in evidence-based treatment carefully tailored to the individual patient, ranging from rehabilitation to arthroscopic and minimally invasive surgery.”